SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 ### Custom converters

 Custom converters can be added directly to the Entity class in Morphia by using annotation like `@Converters(value = {ExampleConverter.class})`.
-In Spring Data Mongo the custom converters can be added to the builder in your `Application.class`.
-The entity class that uses the converters must also be registered in the builder like below:
+In Spring Data Mongo the custom converters can be added to the builder in your `Application.class` like below:

 ```java
 SpringDataMongoBundle.builder()